 - (1) Public notice.
 Notice of a proposed designation shall be sent by certified mail, return receipt requested, to the owner of the property proposed for designation, describing the property and announcing a public hearing by the commission to consider the designation.
-Notice shall be published in the official newspaper or other outlet designated by the Village.
-At least seven days must elapse between the publication of the notice and the public hearing. - (2) Public hearing.
+Notice shall be published in the official newspaper or other outlet designated by the Village at least fifteen days prior to the date of the public hearing, and on the Village website. - (2) Public hearing.
 The commission shall hold a public hearing prior to rendering a decision on the proposed designation of a local landmark or historic district. - (3) Decision.
 Within sixty-two days after the close of the public hearing, the commission shall by resolution undertake a designation in whole or in part, or shall disapprove in entirety, setting forth in writing the reasons for the decision.
 The commission may amend or rescind any designation of a local landmark or historic district in the same manner and using the same procedures as followed for designation. - (4) Notice of decision.
-Within fifteen business days of the decision, notice shall be sent on behalf of the commission to the applicants and owners of a proposed property, or in the case of an approved historic district to the applicants and owners of all properties within the approved district, by certified mail, return receipt requested.
-Failure to send any notice by mail to any property owners whose address is not on file with the assessor shall not invalidate any proceedings in connection with the proposed designation. - (d) Work Moratorium: Once the commission has received an application for a local landmark designation, no demolition or building permits shall be issued for the subject property by the building department as long as the proposed designation is under active consideration by the commission and until the Board of Trustees has made its decision on designation. - (e) Mapping of landmarks and historic districts.
+Within seven business days of the decision, notice shall be sent by the commission to the applicants and owners of a proposed property, or in the case of an approved historic district to the applicants and owners of all properties within the approved district, by certified mail, return receipt requested.
+Failure to send any notice by mail to any property owners whose address is not on file with the assessor shall not invalidate any proceedings in connection with the proposed designation. - (d) Work Moratorium: Once the commission has received an application for a local landmark designation, no demolition or building permits shall be issued for the subject property by the building commissioner as long as the proposed designation is under active consideration by the commission and until the commission has made its decision on designation.

+- (e) Mapping of landmarks and historic districts.
 The commission shall classify and designate on a map all local landmarks and the boundaries of all local historic districts.
-The map shall identify all buildings, structures, and sites within each historic district as historic or non-historic. - (f) Recording: The commission shall forward notice of each property designated as a local landmark and the boundaries of each designated historic district to the building department and Village clerk for recording.
+The map shall identify all buildings, structures, and sites within each historic district as historic or non-historic. - (e) Recording: The commission shall forward notice of each property designated as a local landmark and the boundaries of each designated historic district to the building department and planning department and Village clerk for recording.